fabric8io/fabric8/docs/getStarted.md

 From the distro, start up the container via:

+    export FABRIC8_ZOOKEEPER_PASSWORD=mypassword
     bin/fabric8

-Once the container starts up, create a Fabric via:

-    fabric:create --new-user admin --new-user-password admin --wait-for-provisioning

-Once the command has completed you have a working Fabric and you can connect to the console
+Once the container has started up, you have a working Fabric and you can connect to the console

 ### Use the console